gmbeard/split/README.md

 cmake --build . --target install
 ```

-*NOTE: I've used a temporary path as the install
+*NOTE: This example uses a temporary path as the install
 location (`/tmp/split`).
 You can replace this with
 whatever path is appropriate for your platform*